jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 **Remember**: <br>

-The `mask_and_scale` parameter is [by default `True`](https://docs.xarray.dev/en/stable/generated/xarray.open_dataarray.html) in xarray for the different backend engines.
+The `mask_and_scale` parameter is [by default `True`](https://docs.xarray.dev/en/stable/generated/xarray.open_dataarray.html) in xarray for the different engines.
 This might lead to unwanted data type conversions when the 'nodata' is not properly included in the raw data file.
 Make sure to check the data types.

 </div>